Noisy Toilets, Ice Drinks, and Inverted Dates: 15 Unexpected Facts About the US and Americans

 An extremely surprising fact for everyone who comes to America.
 When you go to an American pharmacy, you can buy everything there.
 Guys, literally everything!
 Alcohol, clothes, sunglasses, food, cosmetics, diapers ...
 Americans are used to it, but Europeans are surprised: where can I get the medicine?
 Shelf with drugs really have to look.

 In America, you can add any carbonated drink absolutely free.
 You buy a glass of soda, as it is called here: it can be cola, and fanta, and any other soda or iced tea.
-And if you drank it, then you can come up and top up again for free.
-At least 5, at least 10 times, go and top up.
-And in some American cafes you can pay for just one cup of coffee, they put a thermos next to you - and drink as much as you like from it.
-Of course, you can’t sip two liters of coffee at a time, but 3-4 cups of coffee can be overturned easily.
+And if you drank it, then you can come up and refill again completely free of charge.
+Walk and refill at least 5, at least 10 times.
+And in some American cafes you can pay for just one cup of coffee, they put a thermos next to you - and drink from it as much as you want.
+Of course, you can't drink two liters of coffee at a time, but coffee lovers will easily overturn 3-4 cups.

-If you did not like some product in the USA, you can always return it.
-And you can return absolutely everything, from food to the car.
-I had one time like this: I bought coffee for a coffee machine and accidentally in beans, not ground.
-I did not open the pack, I came to the store and said that I had mixed up.
-They returned the legal $ 13 back to me.
-The same thing with cars - this is generally from the category of "obvious-incredible."
-You bought a car on credit, lease or in cash, rode 7 days and realized that it wasn’t yours, the car didn’t come in.
-You come and return it, because the contract usually has a clause called satisfaction guaranteed.
-In Europe, you can return the goods for a good reason - for example, marriage.
-If you say that you just didn’t like it, they will ask you: “What did you think when you bought it?”
-In America there is nothing of the kind.
+If you don't like a product in the USA, you can always return it.
+And you can return absolutely everything, from food to a car.
+I had this once: I bought coffee for a coffee machine and accidentally in beans, not ground.
+I didn’t open the pack, went to the store and said that I had mixed it up.
+The legal 13 dollars were returned to me.
+It's the same with cars - it's generally from the category of “obvious-incredible”.
+You bought a car on credit, lease or for cash, drove for 7 days and realized that it was not yours, the car did not come to you.
+You come and return it, because the contract usually has a clause called the satisfaction guaranteed.
+In Europe, you can return a product for a good reason - for example, a marriage.
+If you say that you just did not like it, you will be asked: “What did you think when you bought it?”
+There is nothing like this in America.

 Americans give presents with checks.
 A small check is usually attached to the gift, on which it says that it is a gift, and if you, for example, did not like it, you can return it back to the store.
 On the check itself, the amount will not be written until you come to the store with this gift.
 And you always have the opportunity to turn in the 1501th blouse or 5th cardigan, which you already clearly have.